Tommy Battle: 2018 gubernatorial election

 Battle unsuccessfully ran for the Republican nomination for governor of Alabama in 2018 as an "outsider" candidate; he lost in the Republican primary to incumbent Kay Ivey.

-Battle has touted strong job growth under his tenure, as well as the city's top credit rating from credit rating agencies.
+Battle touted strong job growth under his tenure, as well as the city's top credit rating from credit rating agencies.

 Personal life

-Battle married Eula Sammons, a kindergarten teacher at Monrovia Elementary, in 1988; they have one son, Andrew Battle, and two grandsons.
-Sammons died on October 20, 2020.
+Battle married Eula Sammons, a kindergarten teacher at Monrovia Elementary, in 1988 they had one son, Andrew Battle.
+Sammons died on October 20, 2020, from breast cancer.

 Battle is a member of the Trinity United Methodist Church.